Ruwanthalankeshwara17/integrate_dotnetcore_identityserver4/README.md

 # Getting Started

 Create new Asp.Net Core Web Application project using VisualStudio2019 IDE.
 After that select empty template and make sure the ‘Configure for HTTPS’ is ticked.
-Same can be achieved by executing the follwing command 'dotnet run web'
+Same can be achieved by executing the follwing command 'dotnet new web -n <Give a name>'

 Remove IIS profile from launchSettings.json file.
 Then change the 'applicationUrl' to https://localhost:5000.